radoslawkalamon/natally-nuxt/README.md

 - strange fallback page behavior - no `nuxt/content` fetch there,
 - hard-coded content on pages - no content randomization for the Related Posts section.

-### Why not 100% test coverage?
-Because of the Nuxt's asyncData / fetch hooks.
-These cannot be called when doing integration tests of blocks.
-Yes, I am looking at you!
-Feel free to create an issue if you have a solution for this!

 ### Why ... ?
 If you have any questions, feel free to create an issue!